Dan Walker (broadcaster)

-Daniel Meirion Walker (born 19 March 1977) is an English journalist, newsreader and television presenter.
-He currently presents 5 News on Channel 5.
+Daniel Meirion Walker (born 19 March 1977) is a British journalist, newsreader and television presenter from Crawley, England.
+He currently presents 5 News on Channel 5 and the weekday breakfast show on Classic FM.

-He was the host of Football Focus from 2009 to 2021, as well as BBC Breakfast from 2016 until May 2022.
+Walker was the host of Football Focus from 2009 to 2021, as well as BBC Breakfast from 2016 until May 2022.
 He also presented shows on BBC Radio 5 Live and presented Sportsday on the BBC News Channel and BBC World News, as well as regularly reporting for Final Score and Match of the Day.

 Early life

-Daniel Meirion Walker was born on 19 March 1977 in Crawley, Sussex, to a Welsh mother.
-He lived in Crawley until the age of 18, where he attended Ifield Primary School, Three Bridges Middle School, and Hazelwick Secondary School.
-He earned a BA (Hons) degree in History in 1998 and an MA degree in Journalism Studies in 1999 at the University of Sheffield.
+Daniel Meirion Walker was born on 19 March 1977 in Crawley, to an English father and Welsh mother.
+He lived in Crawley with his parents, two sisters and a brother, where he attended Ifield Primary School, Three Bridges Middle School, and Hazelwick Secondary School.

+To further his education, he moved to Sheffield to study, earning a BA (Hons) degree in History in 1998, plus MA degree in Journalism Studies in 1999, at the University of Sheffield.
+He was later awarded an Honorary LittD in 2019.

 Career

 Radio

-Walker's professional broadcasting career started with work experience at Sheffield's Hallam FM.
-He gained the work experience after winning a competition for young sports commentators.
+In 1998, Walker's professional broadcasting career started with work experience at Sheffield's Hallam FM.
 In 1999, Walker moved to a full-time career with a four-year stint as a sports presenter and commentator for Manchester's Key 103.

-In his time at the station he presented the regular midweek sports show (often broadcasting from UEFA Champions League matches at Manchester United's Old Trafford ground) and also appeared as the resident sports correspondent for Mike Toolan's breakfast show.
+In 2015, in addition to his TV presenting work, Walker co-presented Afternoon Edition every Monday–Thursday on BBC Radio 5 Live until 2016.

+On 24 June 2023, Walker stood in for Aled Jones on Classic FM for his Saturday morning show from 10:00 to 13:00.

+From 8 January 2024, Walker became the regular presenter of the weekday breakfast show on Classic FM.

 Television

-Walker moved into television with a six-month spell at Granada Television in Manchester, appearing as a commentator on the Football League Review show before joining BBC regional news programme North West Tonight.
-During this time, he was nominated for a number of awards and won the Royal Television Society Sports Award in 2005 for Regional Sports Presenter of the Year.
-He was unable to attend the ceremony because he was covering the Champions League final in Istanbul.
+In 2003, Walker moved into television, joining Granada Television in Manchester, as a commentator on the Football League Review show.
+In 2004, he started at the BBC for the regional news programme North West Tonight, where he was nominated for 'Nations and Regions Sports Presenter or Commentator' at the Royal Television Society Sports Awards in 2005.

-In 2006, Walker started working in London and in 2008 started presenting and reporting at Wimbledon, The Open, Aintree, Ascot and The Derby at Epsom as well as the Six Nations.
+In 2006, Walker started working in London, in 2008, his first moment presenting on national television being an interview on Henman Hill at 2008 Wimbledon Championships, when Andy Murray was playing Richard Gasquet.
+He has since covered The Open, Aintree, Ascot and The Derby at Epsom as well as the Six Nations.

-In August 2009, Walker took over from Manish Bhasin as the presenter of Football Focus.
+In August 2009, Walker took over from Manish Bhasin as the presenter of the BBC's Football Focus, a slot he held for 12 years, before eventually being succeeded by Alex Scott in 2021.

-Walker was part of the BBC Sport team covering the 2010 FIFA World Cup.
-He spent the tournament travelling from Cape Town at the start of the tournament to Johannesburg for the final in a double-decker bus, filming packages to be shown both as part of the TV coverage and online, and providing commentary and news via the BBC's online channels and Twitter.
+Walker was part of the BBC Sport team covering the 2010 FIFA World Cup from the England team base.